vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/defined-entities/mqtt-behaviors.md

 # MQTT Behaviors

-MQTT behaviors in Cloud Director are based on MQTT API extensions (in the context of [API extensibility](../api-extensibility.md)).
+MQTT behaviors in VMware Cloud Director are based on MQTT API extensions (in the context of [API extensibility](../api-extensibility.md)).
 Invocation of a MQTT behavior is another way to trigger a MQTT extension (send a message to the extension for processing).
 When invoked MQTT behaviors essentially post a message to an extension topic and listen for a response to that message.

 ## Prerequisites

-In order to create a MQTT behavior an MQTT API extension must be registered in Cloud Director first.
+In order to create a MQTT behavior an MQTT API extension must be registered in VMware Cloud Director first.

 Please familiarize yourself with [MQTT API extensibility](../api-extensibility.md) and how to register such an extension.